CybercentreCanada/howler-docs/docs/ingestion/user.md

 # Creating Users in Howler

 Howler does not currently have a graphical interface for creating users.
-The generally suggesedt manner of creating users is by connecting Howler to an OAuth 2.0 provider (azure, google, etc.) and creating a user based on the returned JWT authentication token.
+The generally suggested manner of creating users is by connecting Howler to an OAuth 2.0 provider (azure, google, etc.) and creating a user based on the returned JWT authentication token.
 This is already handled in howler, and just requires setting up an external OAuth provider (see [here](/howler-docs/installation/configuration/#oauthprovider) for configuration information).